 The best advice for law students regarding clerkships is to prepare early, and apply widely.

-It is also prudent to apply widely.
+It’s also prudent to apply widely.
 By this I mean apply to all types of law firms; big and small, private and government, corporate and plaintiff, city firms, suburban firms and regional firms.
 You can learn about the differences between these types of firms here – it’s really important to understand what kind of opportunities are out there.

 Industry internships, such as in banks, mining companies, and other corporates, can also provide amazing opportunities.

 There is no harm in applying for places that don’t interest you right at this moment.
-Remember, because clerkships are a prerequisite to graduate employment at many firms, it’s a good idea to send an application off just in case you change your mind.
+Remember, because clerkships are a prerequisite to graduate employment at many firms, it’s a good idea to send off an application just in case you change your mind.
 You don’t want to be locked out of a type of practice area just because you didn’t think you would develop an interest in it – you might always change your mind!

 Law school hunger games